 If set at Auto, the BIOS arranges all system resources.
 If there exists conflict, select Manual.
 The options are: Auto (ESCD) (Default), Manual.
 The manual options of IRQ-/DMA- assigned to are: PCI/ISA PnP, Legacy ISA.

 PCI/VGA Palette Snoop

 Set this feature to be enabled if any ISA adapter card installed in the system requires the VGA palette snoop function.
+The options are: Disabled (Default), Enabled.

 Assign IRQ For VGA